Meridian (Dave and Tiakola song)

 "Meridian" is a song by British rapper Dave and French rapper Tiakola.
-It was released on August 24, 2023, through Neighbourhood Recordings.
+It was released on 24 August 2023, through Neighbourhood Recordings.
 The song was written by Dave and Tiakola and produced by Jo Caleb and Jyle Evans.
 It debuted at number one in the French Singles Chart and at number forty-one in the UK Singles Chart.

 Composition

 The song pays "lip service to Big H and the North London grime crew of the same name".
 Dave delivers a rap verse nearing the end of the track while proving his versatility in a melodic state at the start.
 The track sees to be "demonstrating [Dave's] ability to seamlessly blend genres" and "despite the language barrier, [Tiakola's] contribution harmoniously merges with Santan’s style".
 The artists mix in English and French in each of their parts while also adding Pidgin into it.

 Music video

-The official music video was filmed in several locations such as Paris, London and New York while both artists are wearing and promoting the popular British streetwear brand, Corteiz.
+The official music video was filmed in several locations such as Paris, London and New York.